Braden Tabisula, MBA, RHIA, CHDA

 *Designates a course only offered in the online modality; on-campus students will take this course in the online modality.

-Note: Students using VA benefits can take the internship, but the tuition cost and other VA benefits associated with HLIF 599 will not be covered as it is an “elective” course.
+Note: Students using VA benefits can take the internship, but the associated tuition costs and other VA benefits may not be covered as it is an elective course.

 For requirements related to English Proficiency exams, Transcript Evaluations, and Visas, please visit our International Students page.